-With this funding, Student Minds will create a new online platform called Student Space.
+With this funding, Student Minds have produced a new online platform called Student Space.

-Providing both preventative support and immediate interventions, Student Space seeks to limit the mental health impact of the pandemic on students and deliver high quality support where it is most needed – for example, for those who have experienced distress or trauma resulting from the pandemic.
-It will:
+This resource provides preventative support and immediate interventions.
+Student Space seeks to limit the mental health impact of the pandemic on students and deliver high quality support where it is most needed – for example, for those who have experienced distress or trauma resulting from the pandemic, through:

-- offer immediate help for students in distress through therapeutic interventions
+- offering immediate help for students in distress through therapeutic interventions

-- provide educational resources to help students manage stress and maintain good mental health and wellbeing
+- providing educational resources to help students manage stress and maintain good mental health and wellbeing

-- curate a range of quality-assured online resources, such as guidance, apps, peer support platforms, and volunteering opportunities.
+- curating a range of quality-assured online resources, such as guidance, apps, peer support platforms, and volunteering opportunities.

-The platform will be available to all 2.3 million students from OfS-registered providers in England and from registered Welsh institutions.
+The platform is available to all 2.3 million students from OfS-registered providers in England and from regulated Welsh institutions.

 The programme will run for six months, from July to December 2020.
-In addition, Student Minds plan for many of the resources to be useful well beyond the initial six-month period.
+Student Minds plan for many of the resources to be useful well beyond the initial six-month period.